 Setting this and sys_frozen to true will emulate the behavior of PyInstaller and could possibly help selfcontained applications that are aware of PyInstaller also work with PyOxidizer.
-Default is False.

 sys_paths (array of strings) Defines filesystem paths to be added to sys.path.